soumik12345/Arxiv2Kindle/README.md

 - It also converts 2-column formats into a single column for ease of reading.
 - Arxiv2Kindle can mail the converted pdf file to your kindle.

+**Note:**

+- Arxiv2Kindle does not work on papers without the source.
+- The fixed transformations applied on the source may not lead to a desired result in a few cases.
+Still, on most cases the results are readable.

 ## Useage

 Install the dependencies using `pip install -r requirements.txt`, preferrably inside a virtual environment.